 The library has combined in one area the circulating books, DVDs, and Reference materials on Job Hunting & Career Development.
 If you need help with this section please call 262.636.9217 or ask one of our friendly Reference Staff for Assistance.

 Resume Preparation, Employment Interviewing and Job-Hunting Strategy

-All of our job hunting materials are under the call number 650.14 in the Job Hunting & Career Information Neighborhood, and include resume preparation, cover letters, employment interviews, and general job hunting tactics and strategies.
+All of our job hunting materials are under the call number 650.14 in the Non-Fiction Collection, and include resume preparation, cover letters, employment interviews, and general job hunting tactics and strategies.